 The general frameworks for the compilation of MIP relevant statistics (national accounts and balance of payments data) underwent changes in 2014 with the introduction of the European System of National and Regional Accounts (ESA 2010) replacing ESA 95 and the Sixth edition of the Balance of Payments and International Investment Position Manual (BPM6) replacing BPM5.

-The national accounts produced on the basis of the new ESA 2010 standards affect MIP headline indicators (all but Unemployment rate).
+The national accounts produced on the basis of the ESA 2010 standards affect MIP headline indicators (all but Unemployment rate).
 Most of the changes are due to the impacted GDP changing the MIP indicators which are expressed as a ratio of GDP.
-The changes in the BPM6 affect three headline indicators: Current account balance, Share of world exports and Net international investment position.
+The BPM6 affects three headline indicators: Current account balance, Share of world exports and Net international investment position.